Dadido3/noita-mapcap/README.md

 ### Example settings

-Use this for capturing while you are playing the game.
+Use these settings if you want to capture your in-game action.
 The sliders are at their default values:

 ![Live capture example settings](images/mod-settings-live.png)

-Use this to capture the [base layout](AREAS.md#base-layout) with the least amount of glitches and artifacts.
+Use these settings to capture the [base layout](AREAS.md#base-layout) with the least amount of glitches and artifacts.
 The sliders are at their default values:

 ![Area capture example settings](images/mod-settings-area.png)